 Key Concepts for acute treatment:

-• The goal is to return to function or at least decrease symptoms
+• The goal is to return to function or at least a decrease symptoms

-• Try different options with your healthcare provider
+• Try different options with your care provider

 • Record results in your diary